-Like many other Atlantic Canadian artists, I have chosen to work in “the realist tradition”.
+Like many other Atlantic Canadian artists, I have chosen to work in 'the realist tradition'.
 While many may see this as a constraint, I have been able to push and pull the boundaries of this style to suit my personal vision.
-As a student, my focus was on print-making.
-My paintings still possess a linear quality reminiscent of a print maker and I still build colour in layers to achieve subtleties of tone and colour temperature that add depth and luminosity to my work.
-I am always trying to uncover and highlight the magical effects of light, shadow, texture, tone, depth and colour.
-Most recently the addition of oil paint to the acrylic base of my paintings enhances their spatial complexities.
+As a student, my focus was on print-making and today my paintings still possess a linear quality reminiscent of a print maker.
+I build colour in layers to achieve subtleties of tone and temperature which add depth and luminosity to my work.
+I am always trying to uncover and highlight the magical interplay between light, shadow, texture, depth and colour.
+The addition of oil paint to the acrylic base of my paintings enhances their spatial complexities.

 I feel that it is important for an artist to create works that engage the viewer in a shared and meaningful visual experience.
 While I paint a particular object, landscape, street scene or architectural detail, I hope that those who see the painting will share my affinity and appreciation for all of our rich natural and 'built' heritage.